sampsyo/cs6120/content/blog/2019-10-02-probabril/index.md

 [extra]
 latex = true
 bio = """
-Oliver is a CS PhD student in theory at Cornel, who does decision theory, category theory, and spends far too much time on assignments after the due date.
+Oliver is a CS PhD student in theory at Cornell, who does decision theory, category theory, and spends far too much time on assignments after the due date.
 """
 [[extra.authors]]